pereznetworks/My-Tic-Tac-Toe-Game/README.md

            Since this gives the human player a chance to win... it's more fun for the human player.

-  4:  When the a player wins...
+  4:  When a player wins...
+        that player’s name is displayed in the finish-win screen.

+        When a player wins...
-        the player’s name is displayed in the finish-win screen.
+              that player’s name is displayed in the finish-win screen.

+        when 'play again' is clicked the player names persist and the players can continue to play each other

 # TicTacToe program flow: